Nexusoft/LLL-TAO/README.md

 # Lower Level Library / TAO Framework

 Series of Templates for developing Crypto, Database, or Protocol.
 Base templates for the TAO framework, which will inherit these templates and create higher level functionality.
-This TAO framework is the foundation to Nexus as an integrated series of core upgrades for a live blockchain to upgrade into a multi-dimensional chain.
-This is named the acronym TAO standing for Tritium, Amine, and Obsidian.

 ## TAO Framework